 The fellowship provides

-- A baseline scholarship for students
+- A scholarship AND

 - If needed, an additional stipend for other expenses incurred or increased financial need while serving in leadership roles, i.e. evening childcare, extra travel back to campus, missed income from part-time job, etc.